Hi-Angel/notes-backup/kernel.md

   * Main GPU devices like `/dev/dri/card1` have a `master`, which is assigned by a `SET_MASTER` ioctl.
 The master then may "lease" some device resources to other clients.
   * There are "render nodes" like `/dev/dri/renderX` that allow for unprivileged access with no authentication and are useful for render-only purposes *(e.g. off-screen rendering)*.
   * KMS from userspace POV is basically initializing a `struct drm_mode_atomic` and issuing a `DRM_IOCTL_MODE_ATOMIC` ioctl.
+* `ACPI` vs `Device Tree`: both provide description of non-enumerable devices and their configuration details.
+But ACPI additionally abstracts out some knobs, such as power management, power profiles.

 # Installing one module